ehkarabas/stock-app-plus/README.md

 - Axios (w instances in a custom hook)
 - Toastify

+Frontend Hydration & Rendering:

+- SPA (CRA)
+	- Why SPA?: Since this application requires completely private access and does not have content value like blogs, e-commerce, or news websites, there is no need to set up infrastructures that facilitate indexing by search engine bots.
+It makes sense for applications that require entirely private access to operate solely on the client side and generally do not require SSR (Server-Side Rendering) or SSG (Static Site Generation).
+Therefore, it was not developed using Next.js.

 ## Installation

 To run this app on your local, run commands below on the terminal: